 Our courses are not delivered under the Australian Qualifications Framework (AQF) and are not part of the Health Training Package.
 This means our courses are not restricted by outdated Training Package requirements or formal regulations that put administrative bureaucracy before your learning outcomes.
 Instead, our courses meet the standards mandated by ATMS, Australia's largest industry body for natural therapies.
 The content is more up-to-date and relevant.
 The assessments make more sense.
 The courses are designed to give you the best possible education experience, providing you with the knowledge and skills you need to become a successful practitioner.

 Why should I choose Switch on Health?
 What makes you different?

-First of all, we are the only ATMS accredited college in Australia to offer non-Bachelor qualifications in Naturopathy, Nutrition and Western Herbal Medicine.
+First of all, we are the only ATMS accredited college in Australia to offer non-Bachelor qualifications in Naturopathy, Nutrition, Western Herbal Medicine, and Homoeopathy.
+Secondly, we are the only college of our kind to be owned and operated by an Australian Naturopath.
+Ask yourself who you trust more with your education.
 Please refer to our 'Why Switch on Health' page for more reasons you should choose us.

 Will I be recognised by health funds when I graduate?

 Due to ongoing changes in private health insurance, we are unable to comment on what your provider status might be in the future with regard to health funds.
 What we would encourage you to do, as we do, is lobby politicians to respect people's choices in health care.

 Can I get any government funding to pay for my course?

 There is no longer any government funding or subsidies available for Advanced Diploma qualifications in these fields, which is one reason why so many colleges closed down.
 We are keeping these courses alive, and offer a range of flexible payment options.

 How long do I have to complete my course?

 The time allowed for each course offering is as follows: